BitPatty/gct-generator/Readme.md

 - Building the site with `yarn build`

 If you want to inject the codes at any given point you can use `yarn codes:inject`.

+Before opening a PR make sure you run `yarn codes:clean` to remove the injected codes.

 ### Build and preview the site (Docker)